fangwendongcs/Auto-agent-factory/README.md

 - human-in-the-loop safety
 - mock-first engineering before real provider integration
 - import-ready n8n workflow JSON managed as code
-- clear documentation for validation, migration, rollback, and future provider adapters
+- documentation for validation, migration, rollback, and future provider adapters

-It is useful as a portfolio project because it shows the practical work around Agent systems: contracts, safety boundaries, operational readiness, and reproducible workflows.
+For me, this project is a practical way to show how Agent products can be designed with contracts, safety boundaries, and operational discipline from the start.

-## License / Maintainer

-No license file is currently included in this repository.
-Add a `LICENSE` file before presenting this as an open-source project intended for external reuse.
+## Project status

+- MVP status: mock-first workflow validated
+- Real provider: not connected yet